IslandViewPTA/islandview-pta-site/content/_index.md

 ## Monthly Newsletters

-Please click the blue buttons below to read our newsletters.
+Please click the blue buttons below to read our most recent newsletters.
-For past issues, please see the [Google Drive Archive](https://drive.google.com/drive/folders/1NjUF3zXFrqc2J464wPtga85BsbY-nU2e?usp=sharing).
+For past issues, please see the yellow highlighted blocks on the [News](/news) page.